-Competitor keyword research is based on the idea that the keywords driving most of the traffic in your niche have already been found.
+Competitor keyword research assumes that the keywords driving most of the traffic in your niche have already been found.

 Online businesses in your niche have spent years of trial and error finding the keywords that your customers type into Google when they’re looking for your products or services.